microsoft/FluidFramework/BREAKING.md

 `IContainer.dispose` is now a required method.
 This method should dispose any resources and switch the container to a permanently disconnected state.

 Please see the [Closure](packages/loader/container-loader/README.md#Closure) section of Loader README.md for more details.

+### Driver param removed from appendToMergeTreeDeltaRevertibles

+The first parameter, driver, of the function appendToMergeTreeDeltaRevertibles has been removed.
+Additionally, the interface MergeTreeRevertibleDriver has been simplified, and no longer requires:

+-   createLocalReferencePosition
+-   localReferencePositionToPosition
+-   getPosition
+-   getContainingSegment

 # 2.0.0-internal.4.1.0